zhongxingyu/testinfo/readme.md

 - the tool will generate **500 graphs**,
 - for each graph, it will generate **1 queries**,
 - queries will be executed across the configured database(s),
-- crashes and errors from will be recorded in the `logs/` directory.
+- crashes and errors will be recorded in the `logs/` directory.

 Notice that the tool does not automatically create database users.
 You may need to manually create a user and grant the necessary privileges for remote connection, query execution, writing to databases, and creating or deleting databases.